artsy/artsy.github.io/_posts/2017-09-04-Introducing-Peril.markdown

 <p><code>"rules":</code> These are rules which are applied to every repo that Peril has access to.
 So in this case, every Pull Request in the org will make Peril run the Dangerfile at <code>"artsy/artsy-danger@org/all-prs.ts"</code>.</p>

-<p><code>"repos":</code> These are repo-specific overrides, so a Pull Request to artsy/reaction would trigger both the org-wide Dangerile, and one on the reaction repo.</p>
+<p><code>"repos":</code> These are repo-specific overrides, so a Pull Request to artsy/reaction would trigger both the org-wide Dangerfile, and one on the reaction repo.</p>

 </div>
 </article>